liferay/liferay-docs/develop/learning-paths/mvc/articles/09-creating-web-services-for-your-application/02-implementing-permission-checks.markdown

 it's best to avoid rewriting permission checks whenever possible.
 For this reason, if you need to wrap a service call in a permission check, it's best to implement that service method as a remote service and to add the permission check to the remote service.
-This is the pattern that you followed in this learning path.
+This is the pattern that Liferay uses, and that you have followed in this Learning Path.

 $$$